 Define target goals

 The next step in sales gamification is to define the target goals.
 This step is usually already taken care of in sales, and this is most likely the sales quota for each salesperson.

 Break goals down into objectives, tasks, and activities

 One reason why gamification is needed and helpful is that many sales organizations just give each salesperson their sales quota and set them off with only that very large goal and objective.
-The problem with that is that there are a lot of smaller objectives, tasks, and activities will need to be completed to reach the ultimate goal of hitting the sales quota and without bringing more clarity to these, the salesperson might not either go in the right direction or make the needed amount of progress.
+The problem with that is that there are a lot of smaller objectives, tasks, and activities that will need to be completed to reach the ultimate goal of hitting the sales quota, and without bringing more clarity to these, the salesperson might not either go in the right direction or make the needed amount of progress.